libra/website/docs/my-first-transaction.md

 **Note**: If you would like to run a validator node locally on your system, follow the instructions in [Run a Local Validator Node](#run-a-local-validator-node).
 The instructions for creating accounts, minting coins, and performing a transaction are the same as that for a node on testnet.

-## Create Alice's and Bob's Account
+## Create Alice’s and Bob’s Account

 Once your client is connected to the testnet, you can run CLI commands to create new accounts.
 We will walk you through creating accounts for two users (let's call them Alice and Bob).